onera/Cassiopee/Generator/doc/source/Generator.rst

 .. py:function:: Generator.getRegularityMap(a)

     Return the regularity map of an array.
 The regularity map corresponds to the maximum deviation of the volume ratio of an element and all its neigbouring cells.
-The regularity map is located at centers.
+The regularity map is located at centers in a field "regularity".

     Exists also as in place version (_getRegularityMap) that modifies a and returns None.
+    Exists also as parallel distributed version (G.Mpi.getRegularityMap).

     :param a: input mesh
     :type  a: array or pyTree
     :return: modified reference copy of a
     :rtype: array or pyTree